leaysgur/cfw-bindings-wrangler-bridge/README.md

 - Module: Mock module to be `import`ed into your application
   - written as pure ESM
   - run on any environment
-- Worker: Proxy worker to be called by the bridge module
+- Worker: Proxy worker to be invoked by the bridge module
-  - hosted by `wrangler dev --remote` in advance
+  - hosted by `wrangler dev` or `unstable_dev()` in advance
-  - run on Cloudflare Workers
+  - run on Cloudflare Workers environment

 Since bridge module itself is platform agnostic, you can use it on any platform|environment.

+For example,

 - Vite based meta frameworks local development
 - CLI tools